 Replacing employees is expensive.
 Estimates vary, but hiring new staff usually costs between half and two times the salary of an existing employee.
 Given those numbers, maximizing retention rates should be a core business goal.

-Workforce planning can help you achieve that goal by identifying growth opportunities for existing staff.
-This is great for your business, sure, but ultimately it’s about the employees — individuals who feel valued are more likely to stay, and workforces that feel valued tend to work more productively.
+Workforce planning can achieve that goal by identifying growth opportunities for existing staff.
+This is great for your business, sure, but ultimately, it’s about the employees — individuals who feel valued are more likely to stay, and workforces that feel valued tend to work more productively.

 HR teams can use workforce planning to create personal development plans for every employee.
 Entry-level workers should see a route to becoming business leaders.
 If they see a dead end, they will soon look elsewhere.